How to Troubleshoot Merge Issues

 - Change merge strategy

-- Merge a different feature
+- Merge a different mission

 - Start fresh after major changes